mailbox171/fctfoke-v04/readme.md

 kubectl apply -f samples/bookinfo/networking/destination-rule-all.yaml
 ```

-Then we create virtual services to select the proper subset, by name (v1)
+Then we create virtual services to select the proper subset, by name (v1).
+See the following snippet.

 ```
   spec: